vaniri/Bamazon-CLI/README.md

 # Bamazon-CLI

-###### Bamazon is an Amazon-like CLI app storefront.
-The app takes orders from customers and deplete stock from the store's inventory, track product sales across thestore's departments and then provide a summary of the highest-grossing departments in the store.
+Bamazon is an Amazon-like CLI app storefront.
+The app takes orders from customers and deplete stock from the store's inventory, track product sales across the store's departments and then provide a summary of the highest-grossing departments in the store.
-###### The app has three mode: Customer, Manager and Supervisors.
+The app has three mode: Customer, Manager and Supervisor.

 ## Customer mode.
-Customers can purchase available products from the store/database ang get total.
+Customers are able to shop in-stock items from the store/database ang get total.
+User validation prevents customers from buying more stock than is available.

 ![alt text](https://github.com/vaniri/Bamazon-CLI/blob/master/images/bamazonApp.gif)

 ## Manager mode.
-Managers have the ability to see all products for sale, check low inventory and add inventory or new products to the databse.
+Managers can view the entire store’s inventory (including out of stock items), view low inventory items, reorder any items, and create new products to sell.

 ![alt text](https://github.com/vaniri/Bamazon-CLI/blob/master/images/bamazonManager.gif)

 ## Supervisors mode.
-Supervisors have the ability to view profit data by department and add new departments.
+Supervisors can create new departments for the store and view Profit & Loss reports for each department.

 ![alt text](https://github.com/vaniri/Bamazon-CLI/blob/master/images/bamazonSuper.gif)